rfurno/sanskrit/README.md

 - Synthetic references are useful for pipeline testing but **not** for serious practice.
 Always replace with a high-quality human recording (ideally from a qualified teacher).
 - Real forced alignment at the phoneme level would require a custom acoustic model trained on Sanskrit chanting.
 The current implementation uses DTW + heuristics — excellent for feedback, not perfect.
 - Works best with clear, close-mic recordings in a quiet space.

+### Common Issues & Fixes

+- **"pyaudio not found"** or recording fails → Install system dependency: `brew install portaudio` (macOS) or `sudo apt install portaudio19-dev` (Linux), then reinstall pyaudio.
+- **ffmpeg not found** when using MOV/MP4 or converting files → `brew install ffmpeg` (macOS) / `sudo apt install ffmpeg` (Linux).
+- **Reference sounds like noise/garbage** → You are likely playing a synthetic reference generated for a different mantra.
+Delete the unwanted `.wav` in `audio/references/` and ensure your real reference (OGG/WAV) is correctly referenced in the mantra's JSON file.
+- **Very low pronunciation scores with a good recording** → Try converting your reference to WAV/FLAC.
+Lossy formats (OGG, MP3) can degrade alignment quality.

 ---